 Stella dedicated the first 30 thirty years of her life to the sports world and was well respected as a national rower.
 In Germany she worked in ceramics which laid the foundation of her artistic career.
 Having loved watercolors since her childhood, she became an avid student of the medium.
 Supported tirelessly by her best friend and husband Michael, she traveled endlessly to take watercolor classes, seminars and conferences.
 Stella is a student of many of the best watercolor artists in the USA such as Milford Zornes, Serge Hollerbach, Carla O’Connor, Frank Webb , and many others.
 She participates in many juried exhibits where she has received numerous prestigious awards.
 Stella teaches watercolor classes in the USA and Europe.

 In 1998 Stella opened her own gallery in the town she lived, Coupeville, Washington (noted in the publications of “The 100 Best Small Towns in the USA”).
 In 2000 Stella founded “Stellar Arts Foundation” www.stellarart.org, an educational and charitable non-profit organization dedicated to help orphaned and abandoned children in Bulgaria.
-The foundation conducts painting tours for American artists who visit and recreate in their art the beauty of Bulgaria, Czech Republic, Republic of Georgia and Switzerland.
-Stella also founded the "Bulgaria Art Workshops" www.bulgariartworkshops.com, an art retreat in the village of Barzitsa, in her native Bulgaria where she and her husband spend half of the year's time.
+The foundation conducts painting tours for American artists who visit and recreate in their art the beauty of Bulgaria, Czech Republic, Republic of Georgia, Switzerland.
+Stella also founded the "Bulgaria Art Workshops" www.bulgariartworkshops.com, an art retreat in the village of Barzitsa, in her native Bulgaria where she spends half of the year's time.

 Since 2001 Stella was invited to teach at “Daniel Smith”, the most prestigious company in the USA for producing the finest paints.
 The company purchased one of her paintings for its permanent collection and included her DVD “Debunking the Myth of Talent” (a two hour film of Stella painting a Prague street scene) in their stores for sale.

-In 2018 Stella was awarded the title Master of International Watercolor Society/IWS Globul, an organization which is involving already more than 90 countries.
-Stella activly participates in their exhibitions.
-In 2018 she has received awards at the shows of IWS Pakistan, IWS Prague/Czech Rep and IWS Costa Rica.
+In 2018 Stella was awarded the title Master of International Watercolor Society/IWS Globul, an organization which is involving already more than 110 countries.
+Stella actively participates in their exhibitions.
+In 2018 she has received awards at the shows of IWS Pakistan, Prague/Czech Rep, Costa Rica, India and Malaysia.
 She is one of the jurors of the IWS Bulgaria.